Ameechan04/TerminalChess/README.md

 A game of Chess ran in the terminal for the vintage 80s aesthetic, with peer-to-peer multiplayer to show who is really the true chess champion.

 # How to Run:
+## 1. Download TerminalChess.jar
+Download the file onto your computer.

+## 2. Download launch.bat
+Download the file and place it in the same location as the .jar file.

+## 3. Double Click launch.bat
+And you should be good to go.

+## Alternate Method:
+If the terminal doesn't support colour or you experience any other technical issue follow these steps to pull the entire project and launch inside IntelliJ or Eclipse IDE.

+## 1. Clone Project:
+Click on code and copy and paste the link.
+On your IDE click: new project > from version control > and paste the link.

+## 2. Inside the IDE simply click the green run arrow

 # Behind the Scenes: